aahnik/wappdriver/docs/getting_started/01_intro.md

 [![MIT LICENSE](https://img.shields.io/pypi/l/ansicolortags.svg)](/LICENSE)

-## Warning ⚠️
+!!! warning
       - WhatsApp does not allow you to log in to the same account from multiple chrome tabs.
         So **make sure to close any chrome tab having WhatsApp Web open**.
 Not doing so will lead to errors.
       - Your phone which is having that WhatsApp account must stay connected to the internet for WhatsApp Web to work
       - Do not spam others.
 Use `wappdriver` for educational purposes only

 ## Requirements